 If you live and breathe your job and give the most weight to this category then you have any easy “who am I?” answer.
 Or maybe you have strong affinities in multiple categories.
 Although, I’d argue that everyone has one category that is more them than another.

 For me, I have mild to zero allegiances with all categories.
 I don’t think this is necessarily good, there’s something to be said for answering with conviction.
 Maybe not all though, do I want to strongly identify with a political party or sports team? …probably not.
-Although not listed above, I would also throw “Brands” into the bad choice category.
+Although not listed, I would add “Brands” into the bad choice category.

 As ridiculous as it sounds, big companies want us to become them.
 Micheal Easter discusses this in his book The Comfort Crisis “Fast Company recently reported that more big American corporations are dumping money into building a sense of “brand belonging,” a sort of advertorial shift from ‘buy us’ to ‘be us.'”